dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 - 2017-04-20-image-processing-in-python-with-pillow
 ---

 **TL;DR:** In this article, we will learn how to use SQLAlchemy as the ORM (Object Relational Database) library to communicate with relational database engines.
 First, we will learn about some core concepts of SQLAlchemy (like engines and connection pools), then we will learn how to map Python classes and its relationships to database tables, and finally we will learn how to retrieve (query) data from these tables.
-[The code snippets used in this article can be found in this GitHub repository](https://github.com/auth0/node-jwks-rsa/releases/tag/1.2.1).
+[The code snippets used in this article can be found in this GitHub repository](https://github.com/auth0-blog/sqlalchemy-orm-tutorial).

 {% include tweet_quote.html quote_text="Learn how to use SQLAlchemy ORM to persist and query data on Python applications." %}

 ## SQLAlchemy Introduction

-SQLAlchemy is a library that facilitates the communication between Python programs and databases.
-Most of the times, this library is used as an [Object Relational Mapper (ORM)](https://en.wikipedia.org/wiki/Object-relational_mapping) tool that translates Python classes to tables on relational databases and that automatically converts function calls to SQL statements.
+[SQLAlchemy](https://www.sqlalchemy.org) is a library that facilitates the communication between Python programs and databases.
+Most of the times, this library is used as an [Object Relational Mapper (ORM)](https://en.wikipedia.org/wiki/Object-relational_mapping) tool that translates Python classes to tables on relational databases and automatically converts function calls to SQL statements.
 SQLAlchemy provides a standard interface that allows developers to create database-agnostic code to communicate with a wide variety of database engines.

 As we will see in this article, SQLAlchemy relies on common design patterns (like [Object Pools](https://sourcemaking.com/design_patterns/object_pool)) to allow developers to create and ship enterprise-grade, production-ready applications easily.
 Besides that, with SQLAlchemy, boilerplate code to handle tasks like database connections is abstracted away to let developers focus on business logic.

-Before diving in the ORM features provided by SQLAlchemy, we need to learn how the core works.
+Before diving into the ORM features provided by SQLAlchemy, we need to learn how the core works.
 The following sections will introduce important concepts that every Python developer needs to understand before dealing with SQLAlchemy applications.

 ### Python DBAPI